Lawrencemm/LM-Engine/README.md

 ## Running the Editor
-Run the `Editor` executable in the build directory with the `--project-dir` argument set to the `sample` directory, or another directory containing a `game` shared library like that built by the `sample_editor_plugin` CMake target.
+Run the `Editor` executable in the build directory with the `--project-dir` argument set to the `sample` project directory eg. `./Editor --project-dir ../sample`.